nbashir97/effectsize/nhanes/README.md

-This folder contains the files used to create the use case examples on NHANES data:
+This directory contains the files used to create the use case examples on NHANES data:

 1. **nhanes_examples.py:** script for running the analyses in order to create Table 2 and compute effect sizes
 2. **nhanes_cleaned.dta:** the cleaned NHANES dataset used in nhanes_examples.py